-The idea in Floyd's Algorithm is to look for the pattern of Figure 12.
-But unlike Warshall's Algorithm 2.6.4 we this time check if the previously known distance between j and k is larger than the shortest known distance between j and j and the shortest known distance between j and j and the shortest known distance between j and j and the shortest known distance between j and j and
+The idea in Floyd's Algorithm is to look for the pattern of Figure 16.
+But unlike Warshall's Algorithm 1.6.4 we this time check if the previously known distance between j and k is larger than the shortest known distance between j and i and the shortest known distance between i and k.
+We keep track of the known short distances in the matrix Λ and update it in a way similar to the updates of the adjacency matrix of Warshall's Algorithm.
+To make things simpler, we unlike Warshall's Algorithm

-Algorithm 2.6.12 Floyd's Algorithm
+Algorithm 1.6.12 Floyd's Algorithm

 Input: A directed graph G = (V, E) with a weight function $w : E \to \mathbb{R}$.
 The graph G should contain no cycles of negative length.
 Output: The distance matrix D of G.